-- Peptides do not need to be purified.
+- Purification.
+Peptides do not need to be purified, although certain peptides will perform best if purified.
+In particular, longer peptides, B-cell epitopes, li-key peptides, and those predicted to be difficult to synthesize due to low coupling efficiency are ideally purified.
+Short peptides predicted to be easy to synthesize (generally due to minimal hydrophobic amino acids) do not require purification.
 Peptide "purification" is commonly misunderstood but simply means that full-length peptides are separated from partial peptides resulting from truncated synthesis.
-These truncated peptides are due to imperfect and sometimes highly variable amino acid coupling efficiencies during synthesis of the growing peptide chain.
+These truncation products are due to imperfect and sometimes highly variable amino acid coupling efficiencies during synthesis of the growing peptide chain.
 Since peptides will be chopped up by proteases, purification does not add much value unless predicted coupling efficiencies are low and the resulting fraction of full-length peptide is low.
-Peptide synthesis coupling efficiencies can be predicted.
-For peptides predicted to be difficult to synthesize (especially B cell epitopes), consider purification. - Peptides should have TFA removal and replacement with acetate.
-This is commonly known as desalting or buffer exchange, and standard grade buffer exchange is relatively inexpensive. - Peptides ideally should be GMP but high quality non-GMP peptides can be obtained.
-(GMP is typically quite expensive) - Pay close attention to peptide solubility.
+Estimated peptide synthesis coupling efficiencies can be predicted.
+Again, for peptides predicted to be difficult to synthesize (especially B cell epitopes and li-key peptides), consider purification. - Desalting.
+Peptides should have TFA removal and replacement with acetate.
+This is commonly known as desalting or buffer exchange, and standard grade buffer exchange is relatively inexpensive. - Quality.
+Peptides ideally should be GMP but high quality non-GMP peptides can be obtained.
+(GMP is typically quite expensive.)